lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 ---

-Q: Which statements describe reusable data? (select all)
+Q: Which statements describe reusable data?
 - [x] It includes provenance information showing how the data was created and processed.
 - [x] It includes versioning, quality indicators, and clear usage rules.
 - [ ] It can only be reused if the original project team is available to explain it.